 Team leads not only make decisions but also communicate them to those involved.

-Tech leads should continuously track the progress of their team’s projects and all tasks related to them.
+Tech leaders should continuously track the progress of their team’s projects and all tasks related to them.
 This way, it may identify and mitigate risks, increase members’ productivity levels and ensure that they may, at all times, keep business structures and Project Managers updated on the work status.

 Tech leads are responsible for analyzing data and generating detailed reports which focus on relevant development metrics and KPIs, focusing on the accomplished, planned, and blocked tasks.